 BC3's Pioneer Pantry addresses food insecurity.

 Food insecurity, according to the U.S. Department of Agriculture, is having reduced quality, variety or desirability of diet.
-According to a recent survey, roughly 40% of BC3 students struggle with food insecurity.
+According to a 2018 survey, roughly 40% of BC3 students struggle with food insecurity.

 How to Utilize the Pantry